Bill Duff (Arabist): Later years

 After the death of Sheikh Rashid in 1990, Duff slowly withdrew from the Dubai administration and restricted himself to his role as an Honorary Advisor to the Ruler.
-He continued his life in Dubai where his wife, Irenka, managed the Dubai English Speaking School, the school he founded, till a few years before Duff's death.
+He continued his life in Dubai where his wife, Irenka, managed the Dubai English Speaking School, the school he co-founded with George Chapman, till a few years before Duff's death.
 He died in his sleep on 14 February 2014 at his villa along the Jumeirah Beach, leaving Eleanor, his wife, Diana Barnardiston and Sheila Duff-Earles, his two daughters and four grandchildren, Michael, Andrew, Nicholas and Caroline.
-His mortal remains were laid to rest at the nearby Christian Cemetery in Jumeirah, the one he had helped establish.
+His mortal remains were laid to rest at the nearby Christian Cemetery in Jumeirah, which he helped establish.